jsenv/jsenv-template-node-package/readme.md

 - [ ] [Build](./docs/build/build.md)
 - [ ] [Auto publish on npm](./docs/auto_publish/auto_publish.md)
 - [ ] [importmap](./docs/importmap/importmap.md)
-- [ ] Replace readme

-  This readme documents how to use the template.
-You can replace this readme by [readme.template.md](./readme.template.md).
+Finally, this readme documents how to use the template.
+You can replace it by [readme.template.md](./readme.template.md).